Advice on Choosing Estate Agents in Northern Ireland

 This section explains what estate agents do, including the particular legalities unique to Northern Ireland.

-The role of the Estate Agent
+The role of the Estate Agent in Northern Ireland

 In Northern Ireland the estate agent acts for the seller of property and provides information to prospective purchasers.
 The seller pays his agent.
 The estate agent will:-